Vienna: Classical music, theatre, and opera

 Vienna has long been a hub for classical music, nurturing both native composers and musicians who moved there to work.
 Notable composers born in Vienna include Franz Schubert, Arnold Schoenberg, Alban Berg, Anton Webern, Joseph Lanner, Johann Strauss I, and Johann Strauss II.
 Violinist Fritz Kreisler and electronic music pioneer Louie Austen also hail from the city.

 Many influential composers relocated to Vienna, including Joseph Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Johannes Brahms, Franz Liszt, Gustav Mahler, Anton Bruckner, and Antonio Salieri.
 The city also hosted premieres of operas such as Fidelio, Die Fledermaus, The Gypsy Baron, The Magic Flute, and The Marriage of Figaro.

-Vienna continues to be a center for classical performances, with venues like the Wiener Musikverein, home of the Vienna Philharmonic Orchestra, famous for its annual New Year's Concert, and the Wiener Konzerthaus, headquarters of the Vienna Symphony Orchestra.
+Vienna continues to be a centre for classical performances, with venues like the Wiener Musikverein, home of the Vienna Philharmonic Orchestra, famous for its annual New Year's Concert, and the Wiener Konzerthaus, headquarters of the Vienna Symphony Orchestra.
 Many concerts cater to tourists, featuring music by Mozart and the Strauss family.

 Up until 2005, the Theater an der Wien hosted premieres of musicals, but since 2006 (a year dedicated to the 250th anniversary of Mozart's birth), it has devoted itself to opera again, becoming a stagione opera house offering one new production each month.
-Since 2012, Theater an der Wien has taken over the Wiener Kammeroper, a historically small theater in the first district of Vienna, seating 300 spectators, turning it into its second venue for smaller-sized productions and chamber operas created by the young ensemble of Theater an der Wien (JET).
+Since 2012, Theater an der Wien has taken over the Wiener Kammeroper, a historically small theatre in the first district of Vienna, seating 300 spectators, turning it into its second venue for smaller-sized productions and chamber operas created by the young ensemble of Theater an der Wien (JET).
 Before 2005, the most successful musical was Elisabeth, which was later translated into several languages and performed around the world.
 The Wiener Taschenoper is dedicated to stage music of the 20th and 21st centuries.
 The Haus der Musik museum ("House of Music") opened in 2000.

-Founded in 1963 and located in Josefstadt, the Vienna’s English Theatre (VET) is the oldest English-language theater in continental Europe.
+Founded in 1963 and located in Josefstadt, the Vienna’s English Theatre (VET) is the oldest English-language theatre in continental Europe.